yianlo/Rx_RotationsExchanger/README.md

 ### Dynamic search filtering with compounded parameters and display updates
 ![index_filter]

-### Vivid display of all photos and rooms in vivid displays in both slider and grid views
+### Vivid display of all photos and rooms in both slider and grid views
 ![show_slider] ![show_grid]

-### Complete single page application with authentication and instant user feedback for input errors for ease of use
+### Complete single page application with authentication and instant user feedback for input errors and improved ease of use
 ![error_sign_up] ![add_form_feedback]

 ### Management made easy for all account details